-The College of Forestry regularly awards hundreds of thousands of dollars through various scholarships to students each year, but some of these scholarships are particularly generous.
+The College of Forestry regularly awards nealy $500,000 annually through various scholarships to students each year, and some of these scholarships are particularly generous.
 These premier scholarships are vital to our efforts at assisting our students financially and are recognized below for their contributions.

 Dorothy D. Hoener Memorial Scholarship

 The Dorothy D. Hoener Memorial Fund is an endowment originated through the estate of by Edgar P. Hoener and has been in operation since 1986 with more than two million dollars in scholarship awards.
 The fund provides financial assistance to up to eighteen undergraduate and five graduate Hoener Scholars annually.
 All recipients of the celebrated award are selected on the basis of academic achievement, professional potential, and a commitment to forestry.

 Edgar P. Hoener was born in St. Louis in 1898 and moved to Portland, Oregon, as a young man with no money to speak of.
 In this new city he found a mentor, George M. Cornwall, who founded the international products journal The Timberman and was an active and popular member of the Board of Regents at Oregon State College (which eventually became Oregon State University).
 Hoener worked his way up the organization, eventually becoming the vice-president of The Timberman and Cornwall’s right-hand man.
 When, in 1951, Cornwall unfortunately died, Hoener succeeded him as the president of The Timberman.

 Hoener decided to show his gratitude to his old friend and the industry that allowed him to make his fortune by establishing an endowment to encourage the study of forestry and named the fund after his beloved wife, Dorothy D. Hoener, who died after nine years of marriage in 1957.